better-studio/better-amp/includes/redux/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==
+## 3.6.7.7
+* Fixed:    Filesystem path correction.
+* Fixed:    #3414: Incorrect classname causing an error on load, via the filesystem API.
+* Fixed:    #3413 - Restored old code allowing non array value for mode.
+This is for backward compatibility only and is unsupported.
+* Fixed:    #3410, #3409 - Dimensions field output causing index errors when mode not set in option array.
+* Fixed:    #3406 - javascript hasClass improperly used, affected customizer.
+* Fixed:    Array declarations PHP 7.1 now requires.
+* Updated:  Updated newsletter subscribe submit to support our newer newsletter server.
+* Fixed:    #3379 - select_image field not properly displaying default.  'default' arg must now be the full path to default image.
+* Updated:  Google Fonts.

+## 3.6.6
+* Misspelled class name is system info compiler causing System Status to fail.
+* #3359 - Responsive issue on option panel.
+Too much blank space on panel in smartphone mode.
+* #2914, #3356 - Default image_select preset image not selected.
+This was originally by design.
+Now it's a thing.
+* Update:   Parsedown.php for PHP 7.x
+* Fixed:    System status improperly reporting writable status on upload folder.
+* Fixed:    #3124 - User submitted 'current_user_can' failing on PHP version <= 3.5.13.
+Thanks for the assist, @sourabgupta88
+* Modified: #3321 - Font subset in typography not rendering on IE and Edge (Seriously?
+People still use those?)
+* Modified: PHP7 compatibility.

+## 3.6.5
+* Modified: #3321 - Font subset in typography not rendering on IE and Edge (Seriously?
+People still use those?)
+* Fixed:    #3293 - Required not liking/hiding fields with switch default of 'false'.
+* Fixed:    Remove leftover var_dump from the core.
+* Fixed:    Tracking and newsletter popups were failing due to broken javascript.
+* Fixed:    #3291: Required with parent as an array not checking properly.
+Someone took out my object check!! - kp
+* Modified: Date field calander now renders on .redux-container div.
+* Updated:  googlegonts.php file.
+* Modified: = and != required statements now use typesafe comparisons.
+* Fixed:    link_color field now properly displays all color fields.
+* Added:    link_color field now included 'focus' color block.
+* Modified: Re-styled link_color field to be more inline with other fields of it's type, that is, it looks better.
+* Added:    'title' attribute to image_select field, since 'alt' was no longer working to display hover tooltip.
+* Fixed:    Default data not saving correctly in sorter field.

+## 3.6.4
+* Modified: Changed gitignore file to exclude sublime text files.
+* Fixed:    #2966 - Translation bug.
+Identified and fixed by @iiandrade.
+Thanks!
+* Modified: Generated all CSS map files to get rid of Chrome warnings.
+* Added:    Required for the Advanced Customizer thanks to @britner!
+* Modified: Various customizer fixes and changes to match new styles.
+* Modified: Customizer only code in Redux.js, moved to the customizer.js file.
+* Modified: Isolated Redux CSS to be nested and not affect other products or WP UI.
+* Added:    #3222 - HUGE update by @enchiridion to allow for advanced and complicated permissions.
+WTG!
+* Added:    New hooks for how Extension APIs are called.
+Much cleaner.
+* Fixed:    #3214 - Typography color field not triggering compiler hook.
+* Fixed:    #3201 - Index error when using compiler argument with spinner field.
+* Updated:  #3189 - PHP7 compatibility for preg_replace validation.
+* Fixed:    #3186 - Multi text field not removing single field when clicking "Remove".
+* Fixed:    #3180, #2641 - Button set multi mode saving incorrectly.
+Please check your code for a possible backward compatibility issue when using this mode.
+The foreach() function with an empty() check must now be used, versus individual array keys as only selected options are saved to the database.

 ## 3.6.3
 * Modified: Change customizer hover styles to match WP 4.7.